Alejogb1/job-board/blog-data/user-queries-sql-differences.md

 And there's the whole realm of vendor-specific extensions which are always fun Oracle and SQL Server are notorious for adding their own proprietary SQL extensions that do not exist in other databases while sometimes these extensions can be useful they also make your code less portable if you plan on migrating to another database.
 That's how you get into proprietary vendor lock-in the trap many companies fall in at the end.
 You know it's like trying to speak different dialects of the same language sometimes things will get lost in translation

-(Okay that’s my only allowed joke for the whole response just to adhere to the rules sorry)
+( that’s my only allowed joke for the whole response just to adhere to the rules sorry)

 So how do you deal with all this craziness?
 Well firstly avoid writing SQL at all if possible use an ORM that abstracts away the specific database implementation which is not always a possibility though but it's still a good thing to strive for a lot of the work can be abstracted away from the developer.
 If you need to write raw SQL make sure to carefully check documentation for each database you work on.

 Some resources you should be looking into are:

 - SQL standard documentation ISO/IEC 9075 always a must the actual standard documentation is a good start if you want to avoid many problems at the get go
 - specific database documentation the actual documentation of the database system you’re targeting Oracle documentation Microsoft documentation Postgres documentation MySQL documentation this is very important because they have specific features and functions.
 - "SQL for Smarties Advanced SQL Programming" this is a very good book that goes into detail on many features of the language and advanced concepts